simplyEmmanuel/World-Happiness-Analysis/README.md

 - Reporting

 ## Data Modelling
 The data represents a single year of data which automatically derived a relationship.
-However, a custom column was created to have a separate table - **CountryRanks** for the purpose of the analysis.
+However, a custom column was created to have a separate table - **CountryRanks** for the analysis.

 ![](data_model.png)